 The absolute highlight, though, are the relative good odds of seeing multiple white rhinoceros gathering in the late afternoon and night (thank you, flood lights).

-Named after the Salvadora bush (Salvadora persica), it’s just off the main road and close to the pan.
+Named after the Salvadora bush (Salvadora persica), it’s just off the main road and close to the salt pan.
 Lions are a fairly regular sighting here, and you have an amazing view northwards over the Etosha Pan.
-But what catapulted this waterhole into our list of Top Ten Waterholes in Etosha is the possibility of spotting cheetahs.
+But what catapulted this waterhole into our list of Top Ten Water holes in Etosha is the possibility of spotting cheetahs.
 Cheetahs.
 Need we say more!?

 Rietfontein bears some fame from the Dorslaand Trek.
 Literally the “thirstland haul“, three major expeditions left South Africa in the 19th century in search of new pastures.
 Many stayed in this area for well over a year.
 Only two graves have survived this long, and make a unique addition to your safari.

-With a large body of water, Rietfontein attracts most large mammals of Etosha Park, including elephants and even leopards.
+With a large body of water, Rietfontein is a great place for wildlife sightings.
+It attracts most large mammals of ENP, including elephants and even leopards.
 It’s not uncommon to see almost ten different species drinking peacefully (or not!).
 A special treat is the black rhinos that sometimes join the fun in the late afternoon.

 Past Halali in the woodlands, you will find Goas.
 A natural spring within dense mopane trees, it’s a splendid spot for professional or hobby birders.